 “I have a question.
 Do you think Jason and Ron know that Betty and I are attending this PFLAG meeting?”

 Tammy grinned.
 “To answer your question, Jason and Ron planned this whole thing, getting Betty to go to lunch with me on the pretext that I wanted to talk to her about how blind kids learn to read Braille.
 Which, by the way, is actually one of the reasons I wanted to meet with your wife.
-However, he thinks that you don’t realize that he knows.”
+However, they think that you don’t realize that he knows.”

 Tammy replied, “Ron told us when he was eleven.
 Betty asked me that question during our lunch.
 Both boys were very worried that if Betty found out she would keep them from seeing each other.”